7. Multiplicative Functionals#

 and

-While the additive martingale of \(Y= \log(M)\) has a variance that grows linearly over time, this variance contributes a component to the exponential trend of the multiplicative functional \(M\) along with an adjustment to the martingale component.
+While the additive martingale of \(Y= \log(M)\) has a variance that grows linearly over time, this variance contributes a component to the exponential trend of the multiplicative functional \(M\) along with a simple time-horizon adjustment to the martingale component.

 Example 7.8